 NextEra's first "Community Reference Materials" binder was delivered to Aamjiwnaang at a meeting with Aamjiwnaang staff on June 15, 2010.
 The binder was developed as a handy reference guide for Aboriginal community staff.
-It included a map of all Ontario projects, including Adelaide, as well as general industry and company information.
+It included a map of all Ontario projects, including Goshen, the Goshen Project Description Report and general industry and company information.
 This information was delivered at a meeting with Kettle and Stony Point leadership and staff on June 7, 2010.
 The binder was updated and delivered to Kettle and Stony Point staff November 10, 2011.
 It included an updated web site address to obtain Project information and draft Project REA Table 1 reports.